 The San Marcos de Colón Biosphere Reserve is situated in the Honduran department of Choluteca, about 12 km (7 mi) from the Nicaraguan border, at an altitude that varies between 500 and 1700 m (1,600 and 5,600 ft).

-The San Marcos de Colón Biosphere Reserve exhibits a rich biological diversity that include several species of endemic fauna.
+The San Marcos de Colón Biosphere Reserve exhibits a rich biological diversity that includes several species of endemic fauna.
 The climate has traditionally been described as tropical.
-However, due to widespread agricultural deforestation and a higher altitude, in many cases the climate can be more aptly described as temperate.
+However, due to widespread agricultural deforestation and a higher altitude, in many cases, the climate can be more aptly described as temperate.

 There are several endemic species of fauna some of which are present only in small populations.
-The area also includes species of mammal such as the northern tamandua (Tamandua mexicana), the white-tailed deer (Odocoileus virginianus) and the white-faced monkey (Cebus capucinus).
+The area also includes species of mammals such as the northern tamandua (Tamandua mexicana), the white-tailed deer (Odocoileus virginianus), and the white-faced monkey (Cebus capucinus).

 Significant biological diversity has been recorded among bird species with 129 families registered.
 The highland guan (Penelopina nigra) and the Red-tailed hawk are endangered.

 A total of 18 families of herpetofauna have also been observed.
 In terms of flora, the Union for the Conservation of Nature (IUCN) and the national authorities has classified guayacan trees (Guayacum Santum) as being under serious threat.

 The San Marcos de Colón Biosphere Reserve contains 18 villages that are home to over 26,000 inhabitants.